antonsergeyev/hotkeys/README.md

 ## Features

-* Use `capslock + j/l/k/i` instead of arrow keys without moving your hand to the right
+* Use `capslock + j/l/k/i` instead of arrow keys without moving your hands from the default position
-* `capslock + h` as backspace
+* `capslock + h` as a backspace
-* `capslock + a/d/s/w` as home/end, page up/page down
+* `capslock + a/d/s/w` as home/end, page up/page down keys
-* `capslock + [`, `capslock + ]` to decrease and increase sound volume
+* `capslock + [`, `capslock + ]` to decrease and increase the sound volume

 ## On Linux

 This is tested on Ubuntu (gnome).
-The Autokey configuration tool doesn't seem to work with CapsLock key directrly, so I had to map CapsLock to "additional Hyper" first:
+The Autokey configuration tool doesn't seem to work with CapsLock key directly, so I had to map CapsLock to "additional Hyper" first:
 * Tweaks -> keyboard & mouse -> additional layout options
 * Caps lock behavior
 * Make Caps Lock an additional Hyper